Empirical Design in Reinforcement Learning: Dealing with Hyperparameters

 \subsection{Evaluating Algorithms for Deployment}

-This final setting evaluates the performance of a reinforcement learning algorithm under some ``realism'' constraints, typically modelling a specific deployment scenario.
+This final setting evaluates the performance of a reinforcement learning algorithm under some ``realistic'' constraints, typically modelling a specific deployment scenario.
 For this setting, we need an \emph{algorithmic} approach to set hyperparameters, or we need hyperparameter-free algorithms.
 It is not possible to test many hyperparameters in most deployment scenarios.\footnote{ The one exception is when the ultimate goal is to solve a simulated environment.
-This corresponds to only a limited set of environments, and so we do not consider it here.
+This is beyond the scope of this document, but addressed elsewhere ~\citep{parker2022automated,eimer2023hyperparameters}.
 It is important to note that for simulated environments, even though we can use hyperparameter optimization (or sweeps), we then have to account for that as part of the algorithm and as part of the computational cost. } For example, if a reinforcement learning algorithm is being used to optimize data center cooling, it can be unrealistic to test even a handful of hyperparameters on the system.
 Instead, we want to deploy a fully-specified algorithm.

 One issue in reinforcement learning is that we do not have a general purpose algorithm for hyperparameter selection, unlike supervised learning.
 In supervised learning, we can use internal cross-validation to select hyperparameters: the best hyperparameters are selected by separating the data into training and validation, and using validation performance as a measure of generalization performance under those hyperparameters.
 We have no such equivalent procedure for reinforcement learning.
 We discuss why this is the case in Appendix \ref{app_cv}, and propose potential options for developing such algorithms for reinforcement learning.